 No matter what you are designing, you need to learn the ins an outs of your design program.
 Learning to make digital downloads starts with knowing about Illustrator Artboards and Layers.

-Let’s Talk About the Illustrator Artboards
+Let’s Talk About Illustrator

 Artboards are the “pages” in Illustrator.
 It’s the canvas that you create your printable or artwork on.